r-pufky/docs/docs/media/plex/config.md

  AnonymousMachineIdentifier | str  | {AUTO}

 ## Stateful
-Options stored in Plex preferences which carry program state.

-TODO

 Not user configurable.

 Configuration options here are not found directly in the server UI.
 These are